annopolis230/homelab-portfolio/docs/security.md

 ## 6. Continuous Improvement Roadmap

 1. **Full container log ingestion** into Wazuh with custom decoders for nginx and Authelia.
+2. **More Robust Firewall Setup** pfSense + VLAN segmentation.

 ---

 The combination of IAM hardening, segmented networks, authenticated ingress, pervasive TLS, and layered monitoring forms a cohesive defense‑in‑depth posture while embracing zero‑trust assumptions throughout the stack.
-I wrote more about this on my [blog](https://blog.lightworks.dev/a-defense-in-depth-approach-to-securing-self-hosted-web-infrastructure-without-a-vpn/):
+I wrote more about this on my [blog](https://blog.lightworks.dev/a-defense-in-depth-approach-to-securing-self-hosted-web-infrastructure-without-a-vpn/).